cbg-ethz/pcNEM/README.md

 install_github("cbg-ethz/pcNEM")
 ```
 #### Running pc-NEM ####
 Small toy example with 6 S-genes, 6 experiments, and 90 E-genes.
 First, we sample a random network and then generate a perturbation map with on-target effects set to `0.8` and off-target effects set to `0.2`.
-Next, simulate data with using network and map and setting $\alpha = 0.1$ and $\beta = 0.08$.
+Next, simulate data with using network and map and setting `$\alpha = 0.1$` and `$\beta = 0.08$`.
 Then use pc-nem to learn the network and noise parameters.
 ```
 library(pcnem)
 library(Rgraphviz)